PMET-public/module-catalog-sample-data-venia/README.md

-Magento_CatalogSampleDataVenia module consists of installation scripts and fixtures.
+## Magento_CatalogSampleDataVenia
+Sample data for Magento PWA
+Creates Venia simple products and their required categories and attributes